Sub-agents

 task

-(string, required): The specific task description to be delegated.targetAgents
+(string, required): The task description to be delegatedtargetAgents

-(array of strings, required): A list of subagent names to delegate the task to.
-The supervisor can delegate to multiple agents simultaneously if appropriate.context
+(array of strings, required): Sub-agent names to delegate the task to.
+The supervisor can delegate to multiple agents simultaneouslycontext

-(object, optional): Any additional context needed by the subagent(s) to perform the task.
+(object, optional): Additional context needed by the sub-agent(s)

 - Execution:

-- The tool finds the corresponding subagent instances based on the provided names.
+- Finds the sub-agent instances based on the provided names

 handoffTask